BlocklistPro/XeroAccess/README.md

 XeroAccess was designed to make life difficult for unauthorised users who want access to your admin control panel by brute forcing or exploiting the administrator login form / login system.

-I needed this for extra login protection, since the default login dir/page for the most common CMS and forums ( Joomla, IPB, Vbulletin, Wordpress etc ) are very well known and by default do not even try to stop hackers from attempting to brute force the login as much / for as long as they like.
+I made this for extra login protection, since the default login directory / page for all the most common CMS / forum scripts ( Joomla, IPB, Vbulletin, Wordpress etc ) are very well known, and by default don't even try to stop hackers from attempting to brute force the login as much / for as long as they like.
+Logging failed attempts doesn't stop anything.

 Banning IP's 'after' someone attacks the login page is useless since dynamic IP's allow someone to have a new IP just by turning their modem/router off and on.